 HCV is primarily transmitted parenterally, such as through sharing drug-injection equipment.
-Aside from patients with genital ulcerative disease, STIrelated proctitis, or sex partner(s) with HIV infection, sexual transmission of HCV is very infrequent [1].
+Aside from patients with genital ulcerative disease, STI-related proctitis, or sex partner(s) with HIV infection, sexual transmission of HCV is very infrequent [1].
 The CDC recommends one-time hepatitis C screening of all adults 18 years of age and older and all pregnant women during each pregnancy.

 Screening is not necessary in settings in which the prevalence of HCV infection is less than 0.1% [127].
 No vaccine exists for HCV, and no effective pre- or postexposure prophylaxis is available.
+HCV infection is curable and persons with diagnosed HCV infection should be linked to care and treatment [1].

 Since 2013, the United States has witnessed an unprecedented opioid overdose epidemic, caused in large part by the injection of illicit opioids.
 This epidemic has led to an increase in HCV infections among the injecting population and concern about increases in both HIV and HCV infections in communities disproportionately affected by the opioid crisis.
 However, identifying HCV infection in this population is challenging.
 A retrospective study from 2015-2016 was conducted in four urban emergency departments in the United States [128].
 The emergency departments adopted opt-out universal hepatitis C screening for all adult patients by offering HCV antibody (anti-HCV) screening to patients who were unaware of their status.
 Of the 14,252 patients who were tested, staff identified an overall 9.2% prevalence of positive results for anti-HCV.
 In the cohort born between 1945-1965, the prevalence of positive results was 16.0% among non-Hispanic blacks and 12.2% among non-Hispanic whites.
 In persons born after 1965, the prevalence of positive results was 15.3% among whites and 3.2% among blacks.
-The authors of the study suggest that the opt-out method may help improve HCV infection awareness and surveillance and mitigate the age-associated differences in racial/ethnic prevalences of HCV infection in hard-to-reach populations [128].
+The authors of the study suggest that the opt-out method may improve HCV infection awareness and surveillance and mitigate the age-associated differences in racial/ethnic prevalence of HCV infection in hard-to-reach populations [128].